Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Linux/Outbound.md

 | ![[Outbound-01.png]] |
 | :------------------: |
 |     *RoundCube*      |
-Its a roundcube mail interface
+Its a roundcube mail interface lets login using the default password and check if we can enumerate further.